 Professor Abramson is a full-time faculty member at Touro Law Center in New York where he served for nine years as vice dean responsible for academic programs, faculty development, and international programs during the formative years of the law school.
-He was one of the first two faculty members inducted in the Law Center’s Builders Society.
+He also served twice as acting dean.
+He was one of the first two faculty members inducted in the Law Center’s Builders Society

 Professor Abramson has taught at other educational institutions.
 He has been teaching dispute resolution courses at Cardozo Law School since 2000.
 He visited as a full-time professor at Cardozo Law School (NYC), UNLV Law School (Las Vegas), and the US Air Force Academy (Colorado Springs).
 At UNLV, he is one of two senior ADR Scholars.
 At the AF Academy, he helped build its negotiations program including designing and teaching its first advanced negotiation course for the military context and formulating a training program for negotiation teachers.